A Survey for Federated Learning Evaluations: Goals and Measures: FedEval: A Platform for FL System Evaluation

-\begin{itemize} \item \textbf{Data Config and the \textit{FedData} module}: FedEval currently provides seven standard FL datasets including MNIST, CIFAR10, CIFAR100, FEMNIST, CelebA, Sentiment140, and Shakespeare.
-Different data settings (e.g., non-IID data) can be implemented by changing the data configs.
+\begin{itemize} \item Data Config and the \textit{FedData} module: FedEval currently provides seven standard FL datasets, including MNIST, CIFAR10, CIFAR100, FEMNIST, CelebA, Sentiment140, and Shakespeare.
+Different data settings (\eg, non-IID data) can be implemented by changing the data configs.
 Self-defined data is also supported.
-We only need to inherit the \textit{FedData} class and define the \textit{load\_data} function to add a new dataset, which will share the same set of processing functions with the built-in datasets. \item \textbf{Model Config and the \textit{Keras.Model} module}: Currently three machine learning models are built inside our system, including \textit{MLP}, \textit{LeNet}, and \textit{StackedLSTM}.
+We only need to inherit the \textit{FedData} class and define the \textit{load\_data} function to add a new dataset, which will share the same processing functions with the built-in datasets. \item Model Config and the \textit{Keras.Model} module: Currently, three machine learning models are built inside our system, including \textit{MLP}, \textit{LeNet}, and \textit{StackedLSTM}.
 We use TensorFlow \cite{abadi2016tensorflow} as the backend, and all the models are made via subclassing the Keras model.
-Thus adding new machine learning models are very simple in FedEval. \item \textbf{Runtime Config and the \textit{strategy} module}: One of the essential components in FedEval is the \textit{strategy} module, which defines the protocol of the federated training.
-Briefly, the FL strategy module supports the following customization: \begin{itemize} \item \textit{Customized uploading message}, i.e., which parameters are uploaded to the server from the clients. \item \textit{Customized server aggregation method}, e.g., weighted average. \item \textit{Customized training method for clients}, e.g., the clients' model can be trained using regular gradient descent method or the other solutions like meta-learning methods. \item \textit{Customized method for incorporating the global and local model}, e.g., one popularly used method is replacing the local model with the global one before training. \end{itemize} \end{itemize}
+Thus, adding new machine learning models is very simple in FedEval. \item Runtime Config and the \textit{strategy} module: One of the essential components in FedEval is the \textit{strategy} module, which defines the protocol of the federated training.
+Briefly, the FL strategy module supports the following customization: \begin{itemize} \item \textit{Customized uploading message}, \ie, which parameters are uploaded to the server from the clients. \item \textit{Customized server aggregation method}, \eg, weighted average. \item \textit{Customized training method for clients}, \eg, the clients' model can be trained using regular gradient descent method or other solutions like knowledge distillation. \item \textit{Customized method for incorporating the global and local model}, \eg, one popularly used method is replacing the local model with the global one before training. \end{itemize} \end{itemize}

+Compared with conventional machine learning, the major challenge of obtaining standard FL evaluation metrics is how to appropriately simulate heterogeneous clients and capture metrics (\eg, communication costs) that reflect real-world conditions.
+We introduce the FedEval platform's approach to addressing this challenge.